 Net Worth = Assets - Liabilities

-Add up the present value of the following categories to find the present value of your assets:
+The first step I recommend taking is to tabulate what you possess that holds financial value.
+These are your assets.
+Calculate your assets by adding up the present value of the following categories to find the present value of your assets.

 My favorite simple equation for determining how much you "should" be worth is based on annual income and your age.
 It comes directly from the book The Millionaire Next Door by Thomas Stanley.